polyurichard/lectures/Spring/spring.md

 ```

 **Option 3**: Configurations in `application.properties`

-We can also configure the application to select the implementation of `MessageService` to be injected into `NotificationService`.
+- We can also configure the application to select the implementation of `MessageService` to be injected into `NotificationService`.
+- **Advantage:** Easily switch implementations in different environments (e.g. development, production, testing) by changing the property value in the configuration file without chaning the code.

 In the code below, the `application.properties` file is configured to inject the `EmailMessageService` implementation.
 1. **Define a Property in `application.properties`**:
    - Set a property in `application.properties` that determines which implementation to use.
 For example:
     ```